-The purpose of this management plan is to provide practical guidance on reducing the risk of Phytophthora agathidicida spread as a result of exploration works associated with the Wharekirauponga Exploration Project, and to ensure that these activities are undertaken in a way that does not infringe legislative requirements with respect to the Biosecurity Act 1993 and associated regulations.
+The purpose of this management plan is to provide practical guidance on reducing the risk of Phytophthora agathidicida spread as a result of monitoring works associated with the Waihi North Project, and to ensure that these activities are undertaken in a way that does not infringe legislative requirements with respect to the Biosecurity Act 1993 and associated regulations.

 Movement of machinery, equipment and people between sites is identified as a key pathway for the spread of kauri dieback and the methods proposed here are specific to this project and its constraints.
-This plan includes a description of recommended hygiene procedures and how these could be applied to the Wharekirauponga Exploration Project, as well as monitoring and site management recommendations.
+This plan includes a description of recommended hygiene procedures and how these could be applied to the Thames Coromandel monitoring activities, as well as kauri dieback monitoring and site management recommendations.
 In particular, this report considers:

-- Machinery, equipment and personnel movement of contaminated soil as a vector. - Practical techniques and hygiene practices to contain the spread of Kauri Dieback Disease at each stage of exploration activities. - · Baseline monitoring, surveillance and reporting. - Detection and escalation procedures.
+- Machinery, equipment and personnel movement of contaminated soil as a vector. - Practical techniques and hygiene practices to contain the spread of Kauri Dieback Disease at each stage of exploration activities. - Baseline monitoring, surveillance and reporting. - Detection and escalation procedures.

-This plan supersedes the previous Kauri Dieback management Plan (Boffa Miskell, 2017).
 This plan is consistent with the Biosecurity (National PA Pest Management Plan) Order (2022) and addresses the ten National PA Pest Management Plan (NPMP) rules set out in the Order.
 This plan is also consistent with guidance documents provided by Waikato Regional Council (Appendix 1) and Tiakina kauri (Kauri Protection) Management Agency.